 Step 5: Budget for future plans

 As you see the trajectory of your career goals unfold, it’s a good idea to start budgeting accordingly.
 Based on the kind of real estate you’re looking to get involved in, consider what your projected annual revenue would be.
 After you’ve established an ideal salary, think about the work environment that would make you most comfortable.
 Are you planning to work from home?
 Is a luxe office space in visions of your future?
-Do you plan to eventually have an assistant?
+Do you plan to eventually have a real estate assistant?
 These are all factors that influence how you should structure your budget.

 Step 6: Seek advice from other real estate professionals

-Every real estate professional has their own journey through the industry, but it can help to get advice from people with a bit more experience.
-Seeking out individuals with knowledge of the specific market or niche in which you’re planning to work can help you catch idiosyncrasies of the market that you wouldn’t have otherwise known about.
+Every real estate professional has their own journey through the industry, but it can help to get advice from people with more experience.
+Seeking out individuals with knowledge of the specific market or real estate niche in which you’re planning to work can help you catch idiosyncrasies of the market that you wouldn’t have otherwise known about.
 Everyone learns as they put education to practice, but it usually doesn’t hurt to get some advice from someone who has already ironed out their way of doing business.
 Find someone whose work you admire and ask them to lunch or coffee.
 Odds are, they will be flattered that you want to pick their brain and agree to give you any help they can with your new career.

 Now that you have some tips for starting a real estate career, be confident in your abilities to become successful.
 You’ve already completed the biggest step, passing your real estate exam, and are on your way to a fruitful career.